 Secondly, please let us know if there is an issue your organisation is facing that Esmée staff could help you with, or something we could do to connect, share or amplify your work.
 We can be flexible with any reports or meetings you have coming up, and open, as always, to conversations about the most impactful use of your funding.
 Just get in touch with your Funding Manager, or send us an email to communications@esmeefairbairn.org.uk, and we will make sure that a team member gets back to you promptly.

-Useful advice and resources
+Useful resources and reports

 - Hope not Hate has a a range of community resources including information on community engagement, local leadership, and what you can do about anti-migrant protests.
 They have also developed guides to online safety and security for temporary asylum accommodation, drawing on their work with organisations working in the refugee and migration sector - register to download it on Hope not Hate.
 See also their resource on anti-migrant protests and what you can do.